Karzai says United States wants to manipulate him

 Karzai also said that McChrystal had assured him that he had not personally ordered an airstrike last Friday on hijacked fuel tankers.
 Afghan officials said the attack killed many civilians.

 "What an error of judgment!
-More than 90 dead all because of a simple lorry that was, moreover, immobilised in a river bed.
+More than 90 dead all because of a simple lorry that was, moreover, immobilized in a river bed.
 Why didn't they send in ground troops to recover the fuel tank?
-By the by, General McChrystal telephoned me to apologise and to say that he himself hadn't given the order to attack."
-(Reporting by Crispian Balmer; Editing by Louise Ireland)
+By the by, General McChrystal telephoned me to apologize and to say that he himself hadn't given the order to attack."